javlonbekrasulov/web-calculator/README.md

-Web calculator side project.

-HTML, CSS and Javascript programming languages were used.
+## Desktop-optimized web calculator

+Built with:
+    • HTML
+    • CSS
+    • Javascript

-This web calculator is mainly intended to be used by computers and big screens, so the user might struggle if it is loaded on a mobile device.
+• This web calculator is designed for computers and large screens. • You may experience issues when using it on mobile devices.